yeshaswiniOpsmx/enterprise-argo/README.md

   Else please contact your certificate provider for the certificates for your URL equivalent for `"*.VELA.REPLACE.THIS.WITH.YOURCOMPANY.COM"`

+- An additional host URL may be required depending on your requirements.
+See below for instructions
+	- controller host url and/or
+	- ArgoCD host url

 - Use below command to check if helm is installed or not

    ```console